-This policy applies to all staff employed by our school, and to external organisations or individuals working on our behalf.
+This policy applies to all staff employed by our Trust, and to external organisations or individuals working on our behalf.
 Staff who do not comply with this policy may face disciplinary action.

-5.1 Governing board
+5.1 Board of Trustees

-The governing board has overall responsibility for ensuring that our school complies with all relevant data protection obligations.
+The Board of Trustees has overall responsibility for ensuring that our Trust complies with all relevant data protection obligations.

-5.2 Data protection officer
+5.2 Data Protection Officer (DPO)